ahnaf-tahmid-chowdhury/Choropleth-Bangladesh/README.md

 $ pip install pandas
 ```

-A step by step process who the geojson data is collected described here
+A step by step process how the geojson data is collected described here

 [Geojson files](https://github.com/yasserius/bangladesh_geojson_shapefile)